tressitian/515/lab4/README.md

 ## Deliverables

 Please submit all deliverables listed below as a link to your GitHub repo.
-A reference structure is provided below for your reference:
+In addition, submit your report (pdf format) on Canvas.
+Please make your report self-contained.
+An example structure of GitHub repo is provided below for your reference:

 ```
 TECHIN515-magic-wand/